Matthew-Hsu/PiPass/README.md

 - [Support](#support)

 ## About PiPass
-PiPass turns your Raspberry Pi into a Nintendo 3DS Homepass Relay Station.
+PiPass turned your Raspberry Pi into a Nintendo 3DS Homepass Relay Station.
 The PiPass Dashboard can be accessed through a computer or mobile device.
 It can manage features without the need of opening up any files manually.
 However, some fine-tuning may require getting your hands 'dirty'.
 Though the process is relatively fast and easy.

 This video does not showcase a complete list of features, but it shows what PiPass looks like and how it operates: <a href="https://www.youtube.com/watch?v=g4XBIxps6Tc" target="_blank">PiPass Video Overview</a>.